Dress Shoes for Overpronation

 • The Escalade and Cora are slip-on dress shoes for all occasions.

-• Their Contoured OrthoLite footbed helps with stability and provides ample cushioning.
+• Their Contoured OrthoLite footbed provides stability and ample cushioning.

-• The shoes have a roomy toe box and firmer soles for overpronOverpronationre elegant leather dress shoes.
+• The shoes have a roomy toe box and firmer soles to help with overpronation.
+They are elegant leather dress shoes.

 Index Table: Top Rated Dress Shoes for Overpronation